root-THC/ESTUDIO/BBDD/apuntesgod.md

  GRANT SELECT, INSERT, UPDATE ON zoo TO prueba;
  SINTAXIS = GRANT privilegio1, privilegio2, privilegio3 ON tabla TO usuario;

--- AÑADIR PRIVILEGIOS A TODOS USUARIOS
+-- AÑADIR PRIVILEGIOS A TODOS LOS USUARIOS
  GRANT ALL PRIVILEGES ON emp TO pep;
  SINTAXIS = GRANT ALL PRIVILEGES ON tabla TO usuario/rol;
  ```